mfxbe/ToplevelIt/README.md

 }
 ```

-Compile and run it with:
+Compile and run it with these commands.

 ```
 gcc example.c `pkg-config --libs --cflags gobject-2.0` -ltoplevelit  -o example